JohannesHausch/SDI_Documentation/SDI_documentation/Nextcloud.md

 ```

-10. Now it should look like this
+10. Now it should look like this:

 ```{image} ./images/nextcloud_02.png
 :alt: Search editor